jfjlaros/bin-parser/README.md

     name: text
 ```

-And if we need to pass additional parameters to the `text` function, in this
+We can pass additional parameters to the `text` function, in this case split on
-case split on the character `0x09`:
+the character `0x09`, like so:

 ```yml
 comment: